2021 exam changes

 The changes agreed for summer 2021, as set out in our NEA guides, are still valid for this summer.
 At GCSE, this is the reduction to two activities from three.
 For GCSE, AS and A-level, the adaptations to competitive context.

 Our evidence requirements for moderation, as set out in our NEA guides, no longer apply.
 You won’t need to submit any video evidence.
-While we don’t know the Quality Assurance requirements yet, it’s important to remember that NEA (both complete and incomplete) could form part of the evidence needed for the external quality assurance with exam boards.
-We’ll let you know when we have more information about this.
+It’s important to remember that NEA (both complete and incomplete) could form part of the evidence needed for the external quality assurance with exam boards.

 Get NEA assessment and support materials